 Fortunately, there are a number of ways to treat arthritis today.
 Doctors may recommend some lifestyle changes for a start.
 They may want you to stop smoking and to get more exercise, which can promote feeling better in general.
 They may also offer pain medications, or suggest over the counter medications to help with the pain.
 Physical therapy can help as well.
 However, you want to make sure that you receive your exercises from an actual physical therapist so you can be sure you arent doing anything that could aggravate your arthritis further.

 In some cases, the doctor may feel that surgery is the best option for you.
 You can discuss the surgical choices available.
 They may want to fuse the joints, which can help to relieve pain, clear out some of the inflamed areas, or even replace the joints.

-Whenever you are suffering from any type of injury to the hand, whether it is arthritis or something else entirely, please call or visit our hand doctor’s office in Howell, St. Clair Shores, West Bloomfield, or Macomb to get in touch with a medical professional.
+Whenever you are suffering from any type of injury to the hand, whether it is arthritis or something else entirely, please call or visit our hand doctor’s office in Howell, Warren, West Bloomfield, or Macomb to get in touch with a medical professional.
 You need to have a proper diagnosis if you are expected to heal.